CRavelo/starting/README.md

 # starting
-Like a hello world repo
+Like a "hello world" repo